Papakōlea Beach: Characteristics

 The formation of the tuff ring is currently a point of contention, with some arguing that lava flowing into the sea was suddenly cooled, forming an edifice on the coastline (a littoral cone) and others noting that the cone was most likely too far away from the ocean at the time of formation (sea level was much lower during the last Ice Age, when the cone formed) to make such an event possible.
 Regardless of how it was formed, according to the United States Geological Survey, the last lava flow in the area ended over 10,000 years ago, making the area one of the more stable features in the geologically turbulent Kaʻū region.
 As such, the geologic history of the site can be seen in the rock surrounding the beach and bay, which are not subject to erosion and thus display geologic layers formed by previous eruptions, lava flows, and other volcanic events.
 In addition, the current patterns of erosion can be seen first-hand, as only the portions at the bottom of the tuff ring collapse have been subject to the waves and turned into green sand; the remaining portions appear gray.

 Access

 The beach is located about 3 mi east of Ka Lae (known as South Point) on the island of Hawaiʻi.

 It is surrounded by pasturelands and is only legally accessible by foot.
-The paths are rugged (due to both illegal vehicular traffic and erosion) and the land owner, the Department of Hawaiian Home Lands, has since 2016 attempted to restrict vehicular traffic in the area.
-However, these attempts to restrict the illegal shuttling of tourists through the exceptionally fragile ecosystem have failed due to the demand created by tourists to avoid the 2.9 mile walk to the beach.
-The tourists paying for the private scam shuttles have created ruts in the soil that reach well over 8 feet deep as shown in the photo below from December 20th, 2020.
+The paths are rugged due to both illegal vehicular traffic and erosion.
+The land owner, the Department of Hawaiian Home Lands, has attempted to restrict vehicular traffic in the area since 2016.
+However, illegal vehicular traffic has continued despite the measures.
+The vehicles have created ruts in the soil that reach well over 8 feet deep as shown in the photo below from December 20, 2020.

-In order to reach the beach after crossing the pastureland, one has to climb down the cinder cone.
+In order to reach the beach after crossing the pastureland, one has to climb down the tuff ring.